omriharel/deej/README.md

 - `mic` is a special option to control your microphone's input level _(uses the default recording device)_
 - **_New:_** `deej.unmapped` is a special option to control all apps that aren't bound to any slider ("everything else") (_experimental_)
 - **_New:_** On Windows, `deej.current` is a special option to control whichever app is currently in focus (_experimental_)
-- On Windows, you can specify a device's full name, i.e. `Speakers (Realtek High Definition Audio)`, to bind that device's level to a slider.
+- You can specify a device's full name, i.e. `Speakers (Realtek High Definition Audio)`, to bind that device's level to a slider.
 This doesn't conflict with the default `master` and `mic` options, and works for both input and output devices.
-  - Be sure to use the full device name, as seen in the menu that comes up when left-clicking the speaker icon in the tray menu
+  - Windows: Use the full device name, as seen in the menu that comes up when left-clicking the speaker icon in the tray menu
+  - Linux (_expirimental_): Use the full device name, as seen in the `Output Devices` tab in `pavucontrol` or the description when running `pactl list sinks`
 - `system` is a special option on Windows to control the "System sounds" volume in the Windows mixer
 - All names are case-**in**sensitive, meaning both `chrome.exe` and `CHROME.exe` will work
 - You can create groups of process names (using a list) to either: